 One can implement many of the common power-supply sequencing methods using the SS/TR, EN, and PWRGD pins.
-Implementation of the sequential method uses an open-drain or open-collector output of the power-on-reset pin of another device.
-Figure 23 shows the sequential method.
-Couple the power-good to the EN pin on the TPS54388-Q1 device to enable the second power supply once the primary supply reaches regulation.
+Implementation of the sequential method uses an open-drain or open-collector output of a power-on-reset pin of another device, shows the sequential method.
+Coupling power-good to the EN pin on the TPS57112C-Q1 device enables the second power supply once the primary supply reaches regulation.

-One can accomplish ratiometric start-up by connecting the SS/TR pins together.
+Ratiometric start-up is achieved by connecting the SS/TR pins together.
 The regulator outputs ramp up and reach regulation at the same time.
-When calculating the slow-start time, double the pullup current source in Equation 4.
-Figure 25 shows the ratiometric method.
+When calculating the slow-start time, double the pullup current source in Equation 4. illustrates the ratiometric method.

 Figure 23.
-Seguential Start-Up Seguence
+Sequential Start-Up Sequence

 Figure 24.
-Sequential Start-Up Using EN and PWRGD
+Sequential Start-up Using EN and PWRGD